ArturRotenberg/ArturRotenberg/README.md

 # 👋 Hi, I'm Artur Rotenberg

-Founder of **NinjaWeb5** — programmable web infrastructure that lets you control your website at the edge.
+Founder, Product Owner of **NinjaWeb5** — programmable web infrastructure that lets you control your website at the edge.

 ---